spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/marketplace-personas.md

 ## Marketplace administrator

 A *Marketplace administrator* works for a Marketplace operator in the Spryker Back Office.
+He has no access to the merchant portal.
 A Marketplace administrator is also known as an admin user for the whole Marketplace and is responsible for the following actions:
 - Managing merchants.
 - Managing offers of all products from all merchants.
 - Managing all products from all merchants.